 Our mission requires us to use our time wisely, be efficient and to get all the little things done to win big.
 I try and spend the last weeks of the year getting organized – This year it even ran into the first month of the new year...
 I clean, purge, plan, schedule, set goals, and created dashboards – it’s my happy place.
 As a planner by trade, I find great joy in doing all of this.

 I have done hundreds of strategic plans, and I know two things for sure:

-2) If the plan isn’t measureable – you will never be able to keep track of where you are.
-When it comes to winning a game – the scoreboard is the most important thing
+2- If the plan isn’t measurable – you will never be able to keep track of where you are.
+You don't know if you are winning the game unless you are keeping score.

 As I work hard to keep committed to my personal and professional goals and resolutions, I use lots of resources and tools to keep me organized and efficient.
 Anything that saves me time is an asset to me.
 Anything that keeps me focused on what’s important and allows me to advance my mission is worth my time.

 Here are 7 tools I have been using to ensure success and help me crush my goals:

 I am using an app to keep track of my business mileage – the one I use is called MileageIQ – that actually prints my mileage reimbursement forms for me, from my phone, after it tracks "automatically" my business trips.
 Doing this by hand, after the fact, can take me hours and often I forget where I went.

 2.)
 Time keeping process.